Our Work

 July 2020 - present

 We are delighted to be working with the Cladach Community Garden near Brodick.
-Over the last decade local volunteers have been using this space to grow vegetables and we have helped to continue activities here, attract new volunteers and improve the space.
-We have helped to purchase seeds and plant new fruit trees as well as supplying peat free compost.
+Over the last decade local volunteers have been using this space to grow vegetables and we have helped to continue activities here, attract new volunteers and expand the space.
+We have helped to purchase seeds and plant new fruit trees as well as supplying peat free compost and improving the infrastructure.
 Please email us if you would like to get involved.

 October 2020 - present

-Three little pigs have been tearing up a storm in the north west, and the community at Pirnmill are doing an amazing job of looking after them.
-We originally recommended pigs as a natural way of tearing up the bracken from the roots on this site - which was made available to the community by Jamie Gibbs of Dougarie Estate - in order to clear space for growing food.
-Thanks to funding from Arran Trust were able to install fencing to keep the pigs in and the deer out.
-Now the volunteers are making plans about what to do with the space in the future, and transforming this unused land into a community growing space.
-We’re very excited to see how the site develops and delighted to have been able to help make this happen.
-Volunteer days are typically held on Sundays from 11am.
+Between 2021 and 2022, the community at Pirnmill did an amazing job of looking after pigs on this site, which we originally recommended as a natural way of tearing up the bracken from the roots in order to clear space for growing food.
+The site was made available to the community by Jamie Gibbs of Dougarie Estate and thanks to funding from Arran Trust were able to install fencing to keep the pigs in and the deer out.
+The community continues to tranfrorm this unused land into a growing space.
+Amoong other work, they have planted a small orchard, erected a polytunnel and built a soft fruit cage as well as planting native trees as a windbreak.
+Stones from the site have been used to build pathways and raised beds.
+Volunteer days are typically held on Sundays.

 Kilpatrick